AutoDRIVE-Ecosystem/AutoDRIVE-Simulator-Containerization/README.md

 ## Containerized AutoDRIVE Simulator Installation on Palmetto

 In order perform the installation, you first need to procure a docker image for the correct version of AutoDRIVE Simulator.
-This image can be built using the instructions provided in this same repository, under the **docker** branch.
+This image can either be built using the instructions provided in this same repository, under the **docker** branch, or the *autodriveecosystem/autodrive_sim_opencav* pre-built dockerhub image may be used instead.

-After having uploaded this image to dockerhub, you may build a singularity sandbox for it under your Palmetto home folder, as follows
+You may build a singularity sandbox for it under your Palmetto home folder, as follows

     cd ~
-    singularity build --sandbox autodrive_simulator/ docker://<user>/<image_name>
+    singularity build --sandbox autodrive_simulator/ docker://autodriveecosystem/autodrive_sim_opencav